Michael-Moulana/CMS/README.md

 * Admin Dashboard: Access the dashboard at /dashboard to manage content.
 * Page Management: Access the page management route at /dashboard/page to perform CRUD operations.
 * Navigation Management: Access the navigation management route at /dashboard/navigation to perform CRUD operations.
+* User Profile: Access the profile management at /profile to see a logged in user credentials and perform update operation.

 ---